B.2.f. Residential Life Policies

 - Community Service

-Middlebury conducts routine inspections of student rooms in the dormitories to check on violations of health and safety regulations and to recover misappropriated property.
+Middlebury conducts routine inspections of student rooms to check on violations of health and safety regulations and to recover misappropriated property.
 Inspections are held at reasonable times, in a manner that will least inconvenience residents.
-Students are notified by voice-mail and written notice at least 24 hours but not more than two weeks prior to the inspection.
-Students discovered in violation of health and safety regulations, or in possession of stolen property or illegal goods, are subject to normal Middlebury disciplinary action as appropriate.
+Students are notified by email at least 24 hours in advance.
+Students discovered in violation of health and safety regulations, or in possession of stolen property, prohibited items, or illegal goods, are subject to normal Middlebury disciplinary action as appropriate.
 During vacation periods, student rooms in Middlebury-owned housing are inspected to check heat settings, to ensure that lights and appliances are turned off, and that windows are closed.
 Following such inspections, or at other times, facilities services personnel may enter student rooms to make repairs.
 (See Notification of Entry, below.)
 Occasionally, Middlebury officials may need to enter a room for reasons other than those listed in this section, such as to evaluate a room for planning purposes and space needs.
-In these circumstances, 24-hour notice will be given and the requester will attempt to coordinate a mutually agreeable time with the student. - Communications Infrastructure Maintenance
+In these circumstances, 24-hour notice will be given and the requester will attempt to coordinate a mutually agreeable time with the student.
+In the event that a potential policy violation is discovered during routine services, the prohibited items may be removed by Middlebury Officials and notice will be sent to the Office of Community Standards for follow up. - Communications Infrastructure Maintenance

 Improperly configured or malfunctioning computer or communication equipment can seriously degrade the operation of Middlebury's communication networks.
 It may be necessary for personnel to enter a student room to confirm the location of such a device, and, if necessary, disconnect it from the network until the situation can be resolved.
 ITS will attempt to contact the student before entering the room, but time-critical situations, where significant network services are impacted, may require entry without prior approval.
 Students' computers will not be touched without their prior consent; room entry will be only for the purpose of confirming that the misbehaving computer has been properly identified.
 For the protection of the student, the Department of Public Safety will be notified if entry is made without prior approval.
 Any temporary disconnection will be made in the network equipment closet, without directly handling students' property.- If students request assistance from ITS to repair a problem with their network connection, they may give ITS permission to enter the room and disconnect equipment for testing and troubleshooting in their absence.
 Similarly, Telephone Services personnel may enter student rooms in the residents' absence to effect repairs to voice telephone equipment or infrastructure.
 (See Notification of Entry, below.)